intel/AI-Playground/readme.md

 - English (readme.md)

 ## Min Specs
-AI Playground beta is currently available as a packaged installer, or available as a source code from our Github repository.
+AI Playground alpha and beta installers are currently available downloadable executables, or available as a source code from our Github repository.
 To run AI Playground you must have a PC that meets the following specifications

 *	Windows OS
-*	Intel Core Ultra-H Processor, Intel Core Ultra 200V series processor OR Intel Arc GPU (discrete) with 8GB of vRAM
+*	Intel Core Ultra-H Processor, Intel Core Ultra 200V series processor OR Intel Arc GPU Series A or Series B (discrete) with 8GB of vRAM

 ## Installation - Packaged Installer:
 AI Playground has multiple packaged installers, each specific to the hardware.
 These packages make it easier for an end user to install AI Playground and get it running on their PC.
 Please note while this does make the process much easier, this is open source beta software, where components and version can have conflicts.
 Check the Troubleshooting section for known issues.